aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform TEX to DOTX via Java" h2="On Premise Java API to Render TEX to DOTX without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a TEX file to DOTX can be done in two simple steps using Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document processing capabilities.

+The first step is to render the TEX file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and manipulate PDF documents.
+It can be used to render TEX files to DOC format.

+The second step is to convert the DOC file to DOTX using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and manipulate Word documents.
+It can be used to convert DOC files to DOTX format.

-You can convert TEX to DOTX by using two simple steps.
-First you need to render TEX file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTX.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert TEX to DOTX in two simple steps.
+Aspose.PDF for Java can be used to render TEX files to DOC format, and Aspose.Words for Java can be used to convert DOC files to DOTX format.
+This makes it easy to convert TEX to DOTX without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}